k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/13_tdm_implementation_supporting_different_product_versions.md

 ### Adding New Columns to an LU Table

-The new columns can be added manually or added by clicking the [Update Tables from Database](/articles/03_logical_units/18_LU_schema_refresh_LU_options.md) green icon in the LU Schema window .
+The new columns can be added either manually or by clicking the [Update Tables from Database](/articles/03_logical_units/18_LU_schema_refresh_LU_options.md) green icon in the LU Schema window.

 ### Removing Columns From an LU table